AfigAliyev/Cinemax/README.md

 UI components are designed according to the custom design system and built entirely using [Jetpack Compose](https://developer.android.com/jetpack/compose).

-The app has one dark theme that uses predefined colors.
+The app has a light and dark theme that uses predefined colors.

 Find out more about the [UI architecture here](docs/ArchitectureLearningJourney.md#ui-layer).